 We use the Local Authority’s SEND Ranges to help us effectively and consistently determine the needs of our pupils who have additional needs.
 The SEND range descriptors provide a core framework for all professionals working with the pupil and give greater clarity for parents/families/carers in terms of what the needs of their child are and what their child is receiving.
 These interventions are tracked on the Provision Map.
 For more information on the South Tyneside SEND Offer, please click here.

 Mrs Hutchinson meets formally with staff on a termly basis to discuss the progress of all pupils and is available to meet informally with staff who have concerns.
 She monitors the quality of interventions and reviews action plans before they are sent to parents to ensure the targets will support the children in their learning.

 - How do we include children with Special Educational Needs?

+We believe that quality first teaching is vital when ensuring progress for all learners, regardless of whether they have SEND or not.
 We make every practical effort to include children with Special Educational Needs.
-We have made use of technology to support children with visual impairment or with motor skill difficulties.
+We have made effective use of technology to support children with visual impairment or with motor skill difficulties.
 We provide opportunities for children with emotional difficulties to receive regular support in school and we also ensure we provide a broad and balanced curriculum which is personalised to the children’s interests and abilities.

 - What expertise and training have staff had to support children with Special Educational Needs and what other specialist expertise can be secured in school?